h5bp/server-configs-apache/README.md

 ### Build script: *build.sh*

 Dive into your project root and call the build script from wherever you cloned the repo.
+Here are three examples:

+**1. Create a default .htaccess**
-This will create a *.htaccess* file in your current directory.
-Any existing **htaccess.conf** will be used; if none is present, the [**default configuration**](https://github.com/h5bp/server-configs-apache/blob/master/htaccess.conf) will apply.
+in current work directory.
+An existing **htaccess.conf** in this directory will be used; if none is present, the [**default configuration**](https://github.com/h5bp/server-configs-apache/blob/master/htaccess.conf) will apply.

 ```bash